ali-rivera/Python-Support-Hours/README.md

-# Python-Support-Workshop
+# Python-Support-Hours

-Welcome to the resource page for the Python Support Workshops!
-This page will be updated regularly with the materials we use in the workshops.
+Welcome to the resource page for the Python Support Hours!
+This page will be updated regularly with the materials we use.

-These workshops are intended to loosely follow the schedule of DS1002, but all who would like support in their Python journey.
+These Support Hours are intended to loosely follow the schedule of DS1002, but open to all who would like support in their Python journey.

 ### Tentative Schedule:
 | Date     | Topic                   | Location          |